 Project: Making a new Tn-Seq vector to further investigate F. tularensis survival in 4°C freshwater

-Description: We want to determine the gene(s) that are responsible for the long-term survival of F. tularensis in 4°C freshwater.
+Description: We want to determine the gene(s) that allow survival of F. tularensis in freshwater.
 To investigate this, a mutant library needs to be created using a new Tn-Seq vector, which is the first aim of the project.

 Background: Francisella tularensis is a pathogenic bacterium and is the causative agent of the disease tularemia.
 It is known that F. tularensis can survive in freshwater aquatic environments for long periods of time and is able to transmit and cause disease in animals and humans by existing in these conditions.
 Other labs have been able to determine that lower temperatures allow for longer survival of F. tularensis in freshwater.